We will be closed on November 28th and 29th for Thanksgiving | DJ Foreign Auto Care

 Winter Car Starting

 Winter car starting can be challenging on cold winter mornings.
 There are four reasons we believe why the cold weather makes it harder to start cars: 1.
 Batteries hate the cold Cold weather and car batteries do not mix, making winter car starting more difficult.
 Chemical batteries produce less current when it is cold — sometimes a lot less.
 At DJ Foreign Auto Care, we recommend changing it every three years, though you could get away with five years, depending on how much you drive and how you drive.
 Make sure the battery cables aren't disconnected.
 With your engine off, check if the cables can slip free from the nodes.
 Tightening the nut is an easy job and can save you from a mid-drive battery loss that would require you to get out of your car and take off your gloves.
 Check for corrosion.
 If there is a white powder around the nodes and/or clamps, it could be a sign of corrosion.
-If you can't get a new battery, we recommend cleaning the nodes and clamps with baki ... read more
+If you can't get a new battery, we recommend cleaning the nodes and ... read more

 Categories: